Difference Between Expert Systems Software And Artificial Intelligence in 2021

 Rule-based systems are the simplest form of Artificial Intelligence.

-Rule-based decision couldn’t deal with many issues.
+Rule-based decisions couldn’t deal with many issues.
 For example, the systems often failed when faced with a new, not hard-coded situation.
 It was also challenging to gather expert knowledge (“data acquisition” problem) and construct a knowledge base.

 As a result, Expert Systems did not live up to the business-world expectations.
 For a while, they have sunk into oblivion.